 Of course, being raised by lawyer (my mom), I need to mention that if you rent out space, make sure you are in compliance with any lease restrictions you may have.
 If you own and have a Homeowner’s Association, check your bylaws for that too.

-Here’s another way to leverage your house as a novel form of income.
 Got a spare parking space outside?
-If so, many people will pay you good money to park their car there.
+If so, people will pay you good money to park their car there.

 This is an easy way to make extra cash every month, because you don’t have to trade time for money.
-You simply open up your parking space to someone.
+You simply open up a parking space.

 6. Check Out TaskRabbit